 4

 Tag peer reviewers & submitSame ≥2 peer reviewer requirement.
+Tagged members receive email on first submission, and on later draft edits only newly added tagged members are emailed.
+After submission, manage it from My Proposals → Polls.
 Results can optionally show immediately after a member responds, unlike elections which wait for official release.

 Universal Governance Proposal